mshik/mshik.github.io/awards.md

 ## Competitions

 - Aug 2021：**First Prize (National championship)** (about $2400) in "AI for Healthcare" hackathon sponsored by Derbi Foundation and SINE IIT Bombay.
 Developed an AI-based solution for disease classification from FUNDUS retina images.
-XGB-EVM: Ensemble Deep Model for Disease Classification from FUNDUS Retina Images.
-Link to the project: https://github.com/mshik/XGB-EVM.
+XGB-EVM: Ensemble Deep Model for Disease Classification from FUNDUS Retina Images. <a href="https://github.com/mshik/XGB-EVM" target="_blank" rel="noopener" aria-label="Link to the project (opens in a new tab)"> Link to the project <span aria-hidden="true">↗</span>
+</a>.

 ## Honors